AndrasKovacs/staged-fusion/README.md

 This is a small experiment about acceptably robust fusion in Haskell, using typed Template Haskell.
 You can find examples in [Benchmarks.hs](Benchmark.hs).

+The value proposition is that you have to use clunky TH but get the highest possible assurance of fusion.

 ## Introduction

 By fusion we loosely mean program transformations which remove intermediate